iamvaar-dev/heybro/README.md

 ### 2\.
 Install Dependencies

-Ensure you have the Flutter SDK installed.
-Run the following command to fetch the project's dependencies:
+Make sure you have the Flutter SDK.
+Run this command to get the project's packages:

 ```bash
 flutter pub get